How to Manage Multiple Projects?

 As a result, you can’t work efficiently on many tasks, hence reducing your overall work productivity.

-2. Overload and Burnout
+2. Overload and burnout

 When you assign several projects to a single freelancer, the workload becomes too much to handle, leading to overload.
 This creates issues like increased stress levels and reduced performance.